anaclaudiaalferes/Data_Science_Portfolio/README.md

 ## Pipeline
 **Group Project for University**<br/>
 **SQL** & **Pentaho** platform<br/>
-For this project we had to design and create a data warehouse from a fictitious company database named CLASSICMODELS that is a retailer of scale models of classic cars.
+For this project we had to design and create a data warehouse and an ETL pipeline for a fictitious company database named CLASSICMODELS that is a retailer of scale models of classic cars.
 The steps were:
 1. Build in MySQL the tables from the designed data warehouse.
-2. Using the Pentaho software we build the pipeline for each separed table that correponds to the *.ktr* files
+2. Using the Pentaho software we build the ETL pipeline for each separed table that correponds to the *.ktr* files
-3. In the end all the steps were combining using just one Pentaho Job file *.kjb*
+3. In the end all the steps were combined using just one Pentaho Job file *.kjb*